Etive-Mor/Open-IMO-CII-Calculator/README.md

 - a `double` representing the ship's capacity in imperial *long tons*

 **Implementation**:

+$Capacity$ of a given ship is calculated using the following rules:

 - If the ship is a `Bulk Carrier`, and its DWT is 279,000 or above, its capacity is capped at 279,000
 - If the ship is a `Bulk Carrier`, and its DWT is below 279,000, its capacity is equal to its DWT